MagnumMax/skyluxse/docs/schemas/kommo-import-mapping.md

 | 11527247 | 143 `Closed - lost` | (excluded) | — |

 > When inserting into `sales_pipeline_stages`, reuse the IDs above. `bookings.status` mapping is indicative; operations may choose to keep Kommo stage strictly within `sales_leads` while `bookings.status` follows operational lifecycle post-confirmation.

+`/app/(dashboard)/bookings` now renders the Kommo journey directly, pulling labels/colours/order from `KOMMO_PIPELINE_STAGE_META`.
+Keep this file as the source of truth whenever Kommo pipelines change so the UI definitions stay in sync.

 ## Data quality rules
 - **Idempotency**: Use `lead.id` + `contact.id` to avoid duplicate rows.
 Any re-run must upsert (not append) when Kommo data changes.